looperlative/lpmidimon/README.md

 Python3 is required to run this application.

 Windows:
+	Python is not installed on Windows by default.
+If you open a "cmd" window and type "python" on the command line, Windows will lead you through the steps of installing Python on Windows.

 	Because MIDI is not built in to Python, this application uses mido and python-rtmidi.
 	"python-rtmidi" requires Microsoft Visual C++ to install it.
 You must go to the Microsoft web site and install Visual C++.